The Best eCommerce Plugins for WordPress

 This article first explains the benefits of eCommerce plugins for WordPress.
 We’ll then introduce several of the most popular solutions and highlight their strengths and weaknesses.
 Finally, we’ll discuss choosing the right one for your WordPress website.

 Why Use a WordPress eCommerce Plugin for Your Online Store

 If you already have a WordPress website and want to get started with an eCommerce store, there are plenty of available plugins to choose from.
 By building onto your existing site, you can avoid the hassle of creating and managing a brand new eCommerce site completely from scratch.

 In other words, WordPress eCommerce plugins make the switch from blog to the online store a cinch.
 There are a number to choose from and each has its own benefits, so let’s take a look at your options.

 WordPress eCommerce Plugin Comparison

 Of course, every plugin will have its own unique features and strengths.
 We’ve compiled the best WordPress eCommerce plugins.
 Let’s explore each one.

 One of the biggest benefits of working with WooCommerce is access to a wide number of third-party extensions.
-As it’s an open-source plugin, any developer is welcome to build their own WooCommerce extensions and customize the platform.
-Most of the common payment gateways also offer a WooCommerce extension plugin – some even for free.
+As an open-source plugin, any developer is welcome to build their own WooCommerce extensions and customize the platform.
+Most of the common payment gateways also offer a WooCommerce extension plugin—some even for free.

-Overall, WooCommerce is a robust option for almost any kind of store, as it provides most of the features you need out of the box.
+Overall, the WooCommerce plugin is a robust option for almost any kind of WordPress store, as it provides most of the features you need out of the box.
 Many advanced features will likely have an available extension, too.
 If you’re looking for a flexible store with various options for growth, try WooCommerce.